cathcal/SeizurePrediction/README.md

 Website:
 Our website can be reached at https://seizureprediciton.firebaseapp.com, after goes to our website, you can create your own account.
 Please note that the password should be at least 8 characters long and also a combination of numbers and letters.
 After login, you will go to our main page.
 Explore everything there!
 All the files for website are in the folder "public".
+You can view our CSS, HTML and javascript code in this folder.

+Notes:

+1) You can see our login, signup, and main page in folder "pubic", their javascrip is in public/js/AdminLTE folder.
+2) EEG chart page, mailbox page, calendar page is in folder "Pages".
+Their JS is in the bottom of these pages and also public/pages/js folder.

 MATLAB: